SySagar/Groovy-Box/README.md

 ### Setup
 - Clone the repository.
 - Open a fresh terminal in the cloned project and hit `npm install`
-- start the development server using `npm run storybook`
+- start the development server using `npm run dev`
-- This would start server at port 6006
+- This would start storybook ui server at port 6006 and next js docs at 3000

 ## Known problems
 none